 - Science in grades 5, 8 and once in high school

 - Social studies in grades 4, 7 and once in high school (to be done on a sampling basis with schools participating only once every three years)

 How much time will the tests take?

-The testing time for the typical student in TCAP versus CMAS is comparable.
-Testing times are largely the same with the exception of 3rd and 11th grade.
+CMAS testing time is comparable to previous tests in Colorado.
 Overall, the estimated amount of testing time on CMAS is expected to be less than 1.5% of typical students' total instructional time.

 Can Parents Refuse to allow their children to take the tests?